keystonejs/keystone/.changeset/afraid-socks-destroy.md

 With the goal of making the Lists API (i.e `context.lists.{List}`) more intuitive to use, the `resolveFields` option has been deprecated in favor of two new methods:

 (1) You can specify a string of fields to return with the new `query` option, when you want to query for resolved field values (including querying relationships and virtual fields).
-This replaces the `resolveFields: string` use case.
+This replaces the `resolveFields: false` use case.

 For example, to query a Post you would now write: